RicardoMiles/Ricardo-MDblog-raw/BlogClean/source/_posts/Reflection-on-Scope-Rules-and-Dangling-Pointer.md

 2. **Local Variable Out of Scope**: When a pointer points to a local variable, and the scope of that local variable ends, the pointer becomes dangling.
 3. **Returning Address of Local Variable**: When a function returns the address of a local variable, the local variable is destroyed when the function ends, making the returned pointer invalid

-The dangling pointer in my program led to deallocation crash.
+The dangling pointer in my program led to deallocation failure crash.